rl1987/trickster.dev/tricksterblog/content/post/using-python-and-mitmproxy-to-scrape-private-api-of-mobile-app.md

 Once mitmproxy is running in the local network and iPhone is configured to pass HTTP requests through mitmproxy instance, we are ready to do some reverse engineering of API communications.
 We start by performing user actions on the app and see requests appearing in mitmproxy flow list.
 In mitmproxy parlance, flow is a collection of inter-related network messages.
-At this point, we are only concerned about HTTP flows that consist of HTTP request and corresponding response.
-Pay close attention to what HTTP flows correspond to which action performed on the app.
-Occasionally you may want to press Z key to clean up the flow list, so that the exact flows you want to see for specific action appear on the top of new list.
+At this point, we are only concerned about HTTP flows that consist of HTTP requests and corresponding responses.
+Pay close attention to what HTTP flows correspond to which action is performed on the app.
+Occasionally you may want to press Z key to clean up the flow list so that the exact flows you want to see for specific action appear on the top of new list.

 [List of flows](/2022-01-18_15.56.04.png)

-We can navigate flow list with arrow keys and press Enter on the entry that we want to inspect closer.
+We can navigate the flow list with arrow keys and press Enter on the entry that we want to inspect closer.
 If we want to export requests, responses or both to a file that can be either curl(1) snippet or raw representation of HTTP messages, we can press the E key and mitmproxy will present a menu with several choices.